Senior UX Designer · Design Systems

 Do you need visa sponsorship?+

 No. Dutch citizen, full EU work authorization.
 No sponsorship needed.
-I do need a sponsor for my cheese addiction.

 Are you open to working on-site?+